cyclopticnerve/Installerator/README.md

 ## Notes

-Currently, dict_defs and dict_subs are hard-coded to waht the lib expects.
+Currently, dict_defs and dict_subs are hard-coded to what the lib expects.
 This may change in future releases.
-The dict_def looks like this (note which keys are dicts, and which are arrays):
+The dict_def looks like this (note which values are dicts, and which are arrays):
 ```python
 dict_defs = {
     'general': {